 For the first time, the individual classification took into account the time taken by the participants in the individual stages.
 Calzolari won the Giro, followed by Albini and Lucotti, even if bad weather and the length of the stages (five out of eight were over 400 kilometers long) decimated the group.
 44 out of the 81 who started withdrew after the first stage and only eight riders reached Milan, recording the lowest average time in the history of the Giro (23.437 kph) and the greatest gap between the first and the second (1h 55’26”).

 The Lucca-Rome stage of 430 km, the longest of all the Giros, also recorded the longest breakaway ever (Lauro Bordin, 350 km).
 Besides, on the Bari-L’Aquila stage, some riders were towed for a few hundred metres by a car.
-There was great debate about this between the Jury, the UVI (Italian Velocipede Union), and the Gazzetta dello Sport.
+There was great debate about this between the Jury, the UVI (Italian Velocipede Union), and La Gazzetta dello Sport.
 The controversy was settled at the Court of Milan in 1915.

 The Giro started again after the war.
 The war years had been terrible, with many losses that had also affected the world of sports and tremendous destruction concerning the roads and essential services.
 However, there was no story to tell about the race, so great was the superiority of Girardengo.
-Even though he was recovering from an attack of the dangerous epidemic of Spanish flu, he won seven out of the ten stages and was at the top of the general classification form the first to the last day.
-Girardengo was followed by the young Belloni put himself into the limelight and at the third place by the Belgian Buysse.
+Even though he was recovering from an attack of the dangerous epidemic of Spanish flu, he won seven out of the ten stages and was at the top of the general classification from the first to the last day.
+Girardengo was followed by the young Belloni who put himself into the limelight and at the third place by the Belgian Buysse.